 This is very important: have patience, and know that every positive move you do builds up a future with healthier and stronger bones.
 Remember that this is all about building incremental changes so they culminate in a big and positive change: a lifestyle that maintains healthy bones for life.

 These changes are like little stones built into a magnificent building.
 You add one stone at a time, and since the stones are little, they’re easy to lift and place.
 You can take plenty of time to place them just right.
 Maybe you’ll lift and place one stone a day, then two, then three.

 And that’s how a sturdy building emerges.
 You could have skipped all those steps and thrown a pre-fab building together overnight, but it would be flimsy.
 The small stones placed carefully and deliberately form a much more stable and enduring structure.

-You can easily apply the concept of small, easy changes as you begin your journey to healthier and stronger bones with Save Our Bones Program by your side, guiding you every step of the way.
+You can easily apply the concept of small, easy changes as you begin your journey to healthier and stronger bones with Osteoporosis Reversal Program by your side, guiding you every step of the way.

 And leaving no stone unturned, I’ve created the Save Our Bones Calendar to help you get started so you can achieve a lifetime of healthy bones.
 The Calendar is built on the concept of making small gradual changes and reaping huge rewards.

 Remember, you are more than capable of adopting a lifestyle that will give you healthy bones for a lifetime.